flerka/pascal-interpreter/README.md

 # Simple Pascal Interpreter with C#
 Work in progress - 7/19.

-Simple pascal interpreter written with C#.
-This repository is based on [https://ruslanspivak.com/ series](https://ruslanspivak.com/lsbasi-part1/) of articles "Let’s Build A Simple Interpreter".
+This repository contains a simple pascal interpreter written with C#.
+Code is based on https://ruslanspivak.com/ article's series ["Let’s Build A Simple Interpreter"](https://ruslanspivak.com/lsbasi-part1/).
 I rewrote examples with C# instead of Python.

-Each folder has example for specific part of the series.
+Each folder has an example for the specific part of the series.

-Work in progress.